 CodeChef is a playground for computer programmers.
 And just like any other sport, we too have some basic expectations from our users.
 Nothing stringent to worry about.
-These are just simple and small practices that all of you have been following, or if not, shall be following from now on. :)
+These are just simple and small practices that all of you have been following, or if not, should be following from now on. :)

 So, let’s get started:

 You should not have multiple accounts on CodeChef.
 If you have, then you should delete all except one.

 If you encounter any issue during an ongoing contest, post it as a comment on the respective problem page.
 The problem setter will help you get over it.

 After the contest, all queries related to any specific problem should be posted on the editorial page of the problem on the discuss forum.

 You should avoid sharing formulae, logic, or any other significant aspect of your code during a contest.
 If our plagiarism algorithm finds striking similarities between your code and someone else’s, your account may stand the risk of being suspended.